 Of course you will, don’t be silly!
-Universities have English study programmes; you can find their list here.
+Universities have English study programmes.
 There are also buddy systems usually organized by International Student Clubs for foreign students that help them overcome the language or study-related problems.
 They also organize a lot of events, so even the fun part is being taken care of.

 I will stay unemployed, unless I speak Czech on a native level